group bourdon test

 You only have 120 seconds to complete the page, so it would be much better to make sure to find the four dot patterns and get every answer right for seven or eight rows than attempting ten rows and making mistakes in six of them.

-The more you practise, the better your brain will become at scanning and processing the information given.
+The more you practice, the better your brain will become at scanning and processing the information given.
 The more times you do the test beforehand, the quicker you will be able to scan entire rows.
 The four dot patterns should start to really stand out from the other similar patterns, but this will take dedication and lots of preparation on your part.

 You will need to be able to focus and concentrate, but over time, you should definitely start to see your practice test scores improve.
 Knowing what the patterns of dots will look like in advance of the test, and being really familiar with the different patterns you could encounter, will give you a better chance of passing the assessment.

 Making sure that you scan from left to right and mark your chosen cells immediately will ensure that you save time and maintain accuracy.
 It is not advisable to finish the row and then make your mark, but you should only move to a new row once the current row is finished.
-Practise the test under timed exam conditions each time to ensure that you are adequately prepared.
+Practice the test under timed exam conditions each time to ensure that you are adequately prepared.

-Take Practice Test
+Take Group Bourdon Test Now

 How is the Group Bourdon Test marked?

-Category one – Perception and attention
+Category one: Perception and attention

-In this section of the report, there are two parts — targets omitted and those marked incorrect.
+In this section of the report, there are two parts: targets omitted and those marked incorrect.
 These sections look at the accuracy with which you spotted the required information.
 The marked incorrect section is equally as important because you lose marks for wrong answers.

 Category two – Speed